What Are Phytochemicals?

 Lowering inflammation (34)

-Fighting parasites, microbes, and viruses (34)
+Fighting parasites, microbes, and other pathogens (34)

 Regulating your immune system (35)